stadala23/student-repo-webdev/README.md

 ### Homework Assignments

-- Homework 1 - Setup and Code Checks
+- Homework 1 - Setup and Semantics
-- Homework 2 - HTML, Accessibility, and CSS
+- Homework 2 - HTML and CSS
 - Homework 3 - Bootstrap and JavaScript
+- Homework 4 - Code Review

 Check Canvas for more information on each assignment.